edge-js/edgejs.dev/content/docs/components/layouts.md

 # Layouts

 You can use slots to render templates.
-Let's create a `index.edge` file inside the `views/components/layout` directory.
+Let's create a `app.edge` file inside the `views/components/layout` directory.

 ```edge
 // title: views/components/layout/app.edge